 So, whenever I am asked if I prefer variable versus fixed rate mortgages for a client, I usually bring the discussion back to them, not to me.
 I have never been a fan of predicting interest rates, and look skeptically at those who do.

 - If your mortgage balance is small, relative to your overall finances, why panic?
 Enjoy the big discount you have over your neighbours’ rates, and get on with your life.

 - If you are risk averse, and want the comfort of knowing exactly what your mortgage payment is going to be for the next five years, then consider the fixed rate approach.
 Let others worry about rising interest rates.

 - If your finances would become intolerable with rising rates and mortgage payments, this may be another reason to have a locked-in, fixed rate mortgage.

 If you are going to buy a home you may or may not be affected by rising interest rates.
 First, some variables that will affect the impact of a rate increase on your home purchase.

-These are not directly affected by the Bank of Canada Overnight Rate.
-In fact, we have already seen five year “A lender” rates increase twice in recent weeks, and that is without the banks effecting a Prime Rate increase.
+If you plan to select a fixed rate mortgage:#Fixedratemortgages are not directly affected by the Bank of Canada Overnight Rate.
+These are actually more affected by the yield on Government of Canada bonds.
 You should not assume they will rise again if the Prime Rate goes up.
+Click To Tweet

-If your down payment will be less than twenty percent, you will need a mortgage with mortgage default insurance (Think CMHC insurance) The amount of mortgage you qualify for depends on something completely different — the so called “stress test” rate of 4.64%.
-There are no indications the stress test rate will rise soon.
-Until it does, your maximum mortgage amount eligibility will be unchanged.
+If your down payment will be less than twenty percent, you will need a mortgage with mortgage default insurance (Think CMHC insurance) The amount of mortgage you qualify for depends on something completely different — the so called “stress test” rate.

 Variable mortgage rates are set as a discount (or less often, a premium) to the chartered banks’ Prime Rate.
 The Prime Rate typically rises or falls depending on what is happening with the Bank of Canada Overnight Rate.